top of page

 Summary

-This Work Group brings together participant schools who wish to develop a teaching for mastery approach to implement the DFE KS3 Guidance.
-Each school should identify two teachers (preferably one is the KS3 lead) who initially develop their own practice and are empowered by their HoD to start to bring about changes within the department.
+Schools who participated in this Work Group will then join the Embedding Work Group for their second year.
+This will allow participant schools to develop a teaching for mastery approach to implement the DFE KS3 Guidance.
+Each school will develop their own practice and are empowered by their Head of Departments to start to bring about changes within the department.

 Summary